flyingwolfz/CCNN-CGH/README.md

   <img src="https://user-images.githubusercontent.com/57349703/179686183-ea2af19b-72f4-4ee3-9a60-84cf65800137.png" alt="4k" width='35%' height='35%'/>
 </p>

-**paper: now under review in IEEE TVCG.(If it's useful, consider cite our paper!)(Since it has not been accepted by any journal yet, papers based on our work should wait until its acceptance.)**
+**paper: now submitting.(If it's useful, consider cite our paper!)(Since it has not been accepted by any journal yet, papers based on our work should wait until its acceptance.)**

 ## 0. Contents